intvsteve/VINTage/Locutus/Installer/README.txt

 Installer Support Files
 =============================================================================

-This directory contains assets used to create the installers. as well as a Visual Studio makefile project to place setup.exe installers into a .zip file for distribution.
+This directory contains assets used to create the installers as well as a Visual Studio makefile project to place setup.exe installers into a ZIP file for distribution.

 REQUIREMENTS
 =============================================================================